Y0Coss/docs-fork/pages/public_cloud/compute/migration_between_regions/guide.en-gb.md

 ---
 title: 'Migration of instances between different regions'
 excerpt: 'This guide describes how to migrate an OVHcloud Public Cloud instance between two regions, 1AZ and 3AZ.
-It covers the backup, transfer and recreation steps, with instructions via the Manager, Horizon or the OpenStack CLI.'
+It covers the backup, transfer and re-creation steps, with instructions via the Manager, Horizon or the OpenStack CLI.'
 updated: 2025-10-15
 ---

 ## Objectives

 This guide explains how to migrate a Public Cloud instance from one region to another, from 1AZ to 3AZ or vice versa.
-It centralizes the key steps (backup, transfer and recreation) and redirects to the detailed guides for each element.
+It centralizes the key steps (backup, transfer and re-creation) and redirects to the detailed guides for each element.

 ## Requirements